ampasalapraveen/ampasala-rpa/blog/4-Windows-Scheduler-For-Auto-Execution-of-EXE-files/index.md

-# Windows Scheduler : For Auto Execution of EXE files
+# Windows Scheduler for Auto Execution of EXE files

 Execute a specific program on a daily basis on a specific time by using BAT file.